 The Curriculum Council reviews the University curriculum in an effort to implement the long-range educational mission of the University and to ensure high quality academic programs for students.
-Through careful study, it recommends establishment of new programs and/or changes in existing programs, including major and minor curricular changes proposed by the academic units of the University.
-It attempts by coordination to bring about a suitable and rational balance of academic programs.
-It formulates curricular policy and publishes, in cooperation with the Office of Academic Programs, Assessment and Accreditation, a Curricular Procedures Handbook.
-It has an ongoing responsibility to assure that appropriate curricular policies are implemented efficiently and effectively without becoming unduly burdensome to faculty or disadvantaging students.
-Also, in cooperation with the Office of Academic Programs, Assessment and Accreditation, it conducts periodic reviews of all undergraduate programs and reports the results of these reviews to the Provost.
+Through careful study, it recommends establishment of new programs and/or changes in existing programs, including major and minor curricular changes.
+It attempts by coordination to bring about a suitable and rational balance of academic programs, and encourages cooperation and liaison between and among units.
+It has an ongoing responsibility to assure that appropriate curricular policies are formulated and implemented efficiently and effectively without becoming unduly burdensome to faculty or disadvantaging students.
+Also, in cooperation with the Office of Academic Programs and Assessment, it conducts periodic reviews of curricular programs and reports the results of those reviews to the Provost.

-To achieve breadth of disciplinary backgrounds, the Council consists of at least one academic Faculty member from each academic college, not to exceed 15 members, and two Student members.
-In addition, the following shall be ex-officio members, non-voting: One Academic Affairs representative appointed by the Senior Vice Provost for Academic Affairs and one person appointed annually to represent each of the following: Extended Campus, Graduate School, Registrar's Office, and University Libraries.
-The following areas shall be represented by a liaison member, non-voting, and appointed annually: Academic Advising Council, Instructional Technology, and OSU-Cascades Campus.
+The Curriculum Council voting membership consists of up to sixteen (16) faculty members and two students.
+To achieve breadth of disciplinary backgrounds, the Council consists of at least one academic Faculty member from each academic college, one academic faculty member from OSU-Cascades and one faculty member from Ecampus.
+In addition, the following shall be ex-officio members, non-voting with one member appointed annually to represent each of the following units: Graduate School, Registrar's Office, University Libraries, and Undergraduate Education.
+The following areas shall be represented by a liaison member, non-voting, and appointed annually: Academic Advising Council and University Information and Technology.
 One Curriculum Council member shall be appointed annually to serve as an ex-officio, non-voting member to the Online Education Committee.

 (Rev 04/10; 05/05; 04/12; 05/16; 05/17; 05/21)